DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ### The basics

+First step: `cd` into the base of the work area you've created.

 For the purposes of instruction, let's build the `listrev` package.
 Downloading it is simple:
 ```
 cd sourcecode